-When you think about your financial future, you probably have two kinds of goals: short-term goals, like a vacation you plan to take later this year, and long-term goals, like sending a child to college or retiring.
-In order to give yourself the best chance of comfortably reaching those goals, you should approach your short-term savings and long-term savings differently.
+When you think about your financial future, you probably have three kinds of goals: short-term goals, like a vacation you plan to take later this year, near-term goals, like a down payment for a house, and long-term goals, like sending a child to college or retiring.
+In order to give yourself the best chance of comfortably reaching those goals, you should approach your short-term, near-term, and long-term savings differently.
 Here’s exactly what you need to know.

-First, let’s talk about the difference between a short-term goal and a long-term goal.
-As a rule of thumb, we define a short-term goal as anything in the next three to five years.
-A long-term goal is anything more than three to five years away.
+First, let’s talk about the difference between the three types of goals.
+As a rule of thumb, we define a short-term goal as anything in the next year, a near-term goal as something in the next one to three years, and a long-term goal is anything more than three to five years away.
 If your goal is in the middle of that range, say four years, you should take into account how flexible your timing is.

 Save for short-term goals in a high-yield cash account

-If you have a short-term goal, it’s important to make sure the money you’ll need is available when you’re ready to spend it.
-That’s why you should save for short-term goals in a low risk, high-yield cash account.
-By using a high-yield cash account (like the Wealthfront Cash Account) you can avoid taking market risk with your short-term savings and also earn many times the interest you’d otherwise earn at a traditional bank.
+If you have a short-term goal, within the next year, it’s important to make sure the money you’ll need is available when you’re ready to invest or spend it.
+That’s why you should save for short-term goals in a high-yield cash account.
+By using a high-yield cash account (like the Wealthfront Cash Account) you can avoid taking market risk with your short-term cash and also earn many times the interest you’d otherwise earn at a traditional bank.
 You should choose an account that doesn’t charge fees, as fees will erode your wealth over time.
 You’ll also want to pick an account where your savings will be FDIC insured.

 Avoid the temptation to invest your short-term savings.
 Financial markets are unpredictable in the short term, and it would be unfortunate to need cash at the exact moment your investment portfolio temporarily declined in value.
 This is the same reason that it typically makes sense to keep your emergency fund in a high-yield cash account instead of in the market.